Special Requirements

 (added using the Survey Plan form)

-This requirement specifies that each Pass in a survey plan step must execute without interruption.
+This requirement specifies that each Pass in a survey step must execute without interruption by other science programs.
+Interruptions by any required calibrations, momentum unloads, or station keeping maneuvers are permitted.
 If a Pass is repeated, each Pass must not be interrupted, but interruptions are allowed between repeated passes.
 This special requirement has no parameters.

 (added using the Survey Plan form)